Learned Helplessness

 Home should be a person’s safest place.
 In order to feel completely safe at home, she put safety locks on all of her windows and doors and subscribed to an electronic security system.
 She had police, neighbors, and close friends on speed dial.

 Explaining what happened to her boss, she was given time off to get the help she needed.
 And help is what she got.
-Group therapy and a couple of friends got her back on track and her regular routine.
+Group therapy and a couple of friends got her back on track and into her regular routines.
 Within a couple months she felt safe again.

 Often times women stay in unhealthy, even abusive, relationships because their partners have convinced them that she couldn’t live without him/her.
 They flaunt affairs and feed into her fear of losing him.
 Her self-esteem slowly drifts lower.
 Her feelings of worthlessness gets stronger.
 She wants out but is well aware that she is damaged.

 No one can eliminate negative events.
 They happen.
-Fortunately, there is counseling, support groups, both within and outside of the therapy office, classes and workshops that work on abuse and trauma.
+Fortunately, there is counseling, support groups, both within and outside of the therapy office, classes and workshops that work with victims of abuse and trauma.